BTLE Adapter ATR833 - VFRnav ...how it works

 (if nothing is found here, see Troubleshooting below)

-• Settings → Devices → Device Connections → # Device (tap) select f.u.n.k.e.
+• Settings → Devices → Device connections → # Device (tap) select f.u.n.k.e.
 ATR833 (tap)

-• Settings → Devices → Device Connections → Settings
+• Settings → Devices → Device connections → Settings

 1. Working with VFRnav

-Transmit frequency from the airspace segment:
+Transfer frequency from the airspace section:

-Transmit frequency by tapping an aerodrome:
+Transfer frequency by tapping an airfield:

 1. Troubleshooting

-move RPi3 Bluetooth off of hardware UART to free up connection for GPS
+# move RPi3 Bluetooth off of hardware UART to free up connection for GPS

 dtoverlay=disable-bt